bobbysmith/dev-settings/README.md

-# Sublime Text 3 Preferences
+# Sublime Text 3 & iTerm Preferences
 ---
 These are the themes and preferences I'm using for Sublime Text 3.